silvercrypto888/platinum_ecosystem/fun_stuff/battle_platform_x1/README.md

 ![The Alchemist holds the entire world in his hands.
 Did you notice that there was a burning Phoenix nearby?
 Interesting...](images/4.png)

 ## Possible Extensions

-The Battle Platform for X1 is still in _extremely early_ development.
-The combat logic itself is elegant and simple, but right now it only features arbitrary parameters, and one battle.

-Possible Extensions:

 1. The battle simulator could later be populated with realistic numbers by querying the X1 Blockchain metrics for users and AI agents.
 A measure of "Quality" can be calculated from onchain burn statistics of multiple tokens, including XNT, Xen, and/or Platinum.
 2. Extended Game Campaign consisting of multiple engagements, including a combination of both minor Skirmishes against minibosses, as well as major Battles.
 Finally, this could culminate in X1's dramatic victory over HYPERINFLATION himself.